ds4dh/medical_concept_representation/README.md

 The dataset should consist in a list of list of codes.
 The first list indexes admissions and the second indexes events within each admission.
 We should re-use the data pipeline of Fernando and revise which features of MIMIC-IV we want to use to build our dataset.
-The idea is to build a single dataloader for every model.
+The idea is to build a single dataloader for all models.
 The model specific operations are defined in their forward functions.

 #### Standard output format